On early-warning of full versus partial Atlantic overturning circulation collapse: Prediction of tipping times by extrapolation

-More complications arise in multivariate systems, where for many variables and observables the normal form assumption only becomes tenable when arbitrarily close to the bifurcation.
-This is demonstrated with the AMOC box model in Fig.~\ref{fig:tipping_time}.
-For tipping from ON to PC (first column), $\lambda^2$ estimated from $q_1$ is convex (Fig.~\ref{fig:tipping_time}d), yielding late predictions although the slope deviates only slightly from the normal form expectation, which is likely a coincidence for this observable in this model.
+This effect gets amplified in multivariate system like the AMOC box model, as shown in Fig.~\ref{fig:tipping_time}.
+Here, for many variables and observables the normal form assumption only becomes tenable when arbitrarily close to the bifurcation.
+For tipping from ON to PC (first column), $\lambda^2$ estimated from $q_1$ is convex (Fig.~\ref{fig:tipping_time}d), yielding late predictions although the slope deviates only slightly from the normal form expectation, which is likely coincidental for this observable in this model.
 Other observables, such as $q_2$ (Fig.~\ref{fig:tipping_time}g), show a consistently linear, but too shallow slope in $\lambda^2$.
 Using the observable $X_1 = T_1 + S_1$ yields a concave function for $\lambda^2$ (Fig.~\ref{fig:tipping_time}j), initially giving a quite early estimate.
 The estimate rapidly improves as data closer to the bifurcation becomes available.
 Importantly, because $X_1$ projects very well on the critical degree of freedom and gives strong EWS, the signal-to-noise ratio in $\lambda^2$ is higher compared to other observables, which in practice gives a more certain (although still biased) tipping estimate.
 Note that in general when $\lambda$ is estimated from data, it may initially be set by another slow degree of freedom that is not the critical one \cite{LOH25b,ASH25}, in which case the correct scaling only emerges shortly before the bifurcation.

 For tipping from PC to OFF (second column) more diverse trends can be seen.
 Since the PC branch is bounded by a bifurcation on either side, some observables, such as $q$ (Fig.~\ref{fig:tipping_time}e), show an increasing trend in $\lambda^2$ which is only reversed shortly before the TP.
 The trend of $\lambda^2$ in observables showing a decrease in variability all the way to the bifurcation, such as $q_1$ (Fig.~\ref{fig:tipping_time}h), consequently has the wrong sign.
 The observable $X_2 = T_2 + S_2$ (related to the edge state direction) becomes eventually accurate, although it is again very concave (Fig.~\ref{fig:tipping_time}k).
 For scenario II (third column), $\lambda^2$ estimated from $q$ is concave and up until the bifurcation gives a substantial overestimate of the tipping time. $q_2$ fails to give a warning, even though the entire circulation collapses.
 The observable $X_1$ is again best in terms of accuracy and precision (low variance in $\lambda^2$), even though $\lambda^2$ is strongly concave.